Eyevinn/channel-engine/README.md

 - `examples/multicodec.ts` : example with multicodec
 - `examples/drm.ts` : example with DRM
 - `examples/autocreate.ts` : example to auto create channel on demand
+- `examples/truncate.ts` : example when trimming start and end of a VOD

 ### Source linking hls-vodtolive library